 Preneed Insurance

-With preneed insurance, you make the arrangements of your choice with the funeral home, and the insurance policy covers all of the associated costs.
-The premium is paid directly to the insurance company, normally based upon an amount that’s determined by the goods and services you select.
 This is an attractive choice for many people because they want to relieve their loved ones of the burden of planning and paying the costs associated with a funeral service and cremation or burial.
-Knowing that your loved ones are cared for and can use the time following your death to simply mourn and remember can be a great comfort.
+Knowing your loved ones are cared for and can use the time following your death to simply mourn and remember can be a great comfort.
 Keep in mind, however, that a preneed policy covers only the prearranged funeral costs and not all of the other expenses mentioned above.

 Final Expense Insurance